Welcome to West Coast Psychotherapy

 What do you get for your counseling session fee?

-Because these processes are experiential, energy based and frequently invisible many people erroneously believe that anybody can do it.
+Because these processes are experiential, neurobiological, energy based and frequently invisible many people erroneously believe that anybody can do it.
 When there is a belief that anybody can do a particular task(s) the idea that it should be inexpensive or not cost a lot tends to become the norm.

 Counseling with me is a professional personalized experience that allows you to make desired changes in order to achieve specific goals, successes and to have the quality of life that you want.
 You receive expert help for emotional issues and concerns that are painful, frightening, incidents that have caused feelings of guilt and shame, change unwanted behavioral patterns which have resulted in a less than optimal quality of life and have blocked you from being your truest self.

-In addition to healing emotional pain and suffering you can also utilize counseling to achieve specific positive goals or accomplish improvements in performances in the following areas: job performance, sports, acting, singing or other types of goal oriented activities in which you are stuck.
+In addition to healing emotional pain and suffering, you can also utilize counseling to achieve specific positive goals or accomplish improvements in performances in the following areas: job performance, sports, acting, singing or other types of goal oriented activities in which you are stuck.

 My foci and expertise are:

-Counseling with me allows you to transform your life through healing and recovery from emotional pain and trauma.
+Somatic counseling with me allows you to transform your life through healing and recovery from emotional pain and trauma.
 You develop a pathway for personal growth and you learn how to bring joy, happiness, contentment, forgiveness, lower stress and reduce distress in your life.

 Counseling is about making your here and now more fulfilling and successful which in turn makes your future more fulfilling and successful.